YahyaAlfayad/gradle-build-profiles/README.md

 ```

 You can also use `-DactiveBuildProfiles=prod,uat` or `-DbuildProfiles=prod,uat`
 when calling gradle from command line.
-This will override the values defined in `build.gradle`
+This will override the values defined in `build.gradle`.